-To maximize the agency's efficiency and effectiveness, the South Florida Water Management District is committed to a four-part, annual performance management cycle (Figure 1-3).
-As the first step of this cycle, the District's 10-year Strategic Plan is updated each fiscal year and outlines the agency's mission, priorities, and success indicators to continually assess progress in each of the 11 programs (see http://www.sfwmd.gov/, under About SFWMD, Budget & Strategic Plan section).
+To maximize the agency's efficiency and effectiveness, the South Florida Water Management District is committed to a four-part, annual performance management cycle (Figure 1-2).
+As the first step of this cycle, the District's 10-year Strategic Plan is updated each fiscal year and outlines the agency's mission, priorities, and success indicators to continually assess progress in each program (see www.sfwmd.gov/budget).

 As presented in Volume II, Chapter 2, the Annual Work Plan Report (also known as the 4th Quarter Report) is central to the "reporting and evaluation" step of the District's business cycle.
-In the 2009 SFER, the Annual Work Plan Report serves to evaluate agency compliance with the other elements of the cycle for FY2008, including the District's Strategic Plan, Annual Work Plan, and Budget.
-Additionally, the complete 2009 SFER - a key success indicator for the District's Modeling & Scientific Support ("S") Program - provides detailed reporting on many of the agency's strategic objectives, success indicators, and deliverables and milestones across programs.
-Based on the four areas of the District's responsibility, an overview of the connections between the agency's programs and the 2009 SFER is presented in Table 1-3.
+In the 2011 SFER, the Annual Work Plan Report serves to evaluate agency compliance with the other elements of the cycle for FY2010, including the District's Strategic Plan, Annual Work Plan, and Budget.
+The 2011 SFER also provides detailed reporting on many of the agency's strategic objectives, success indicators, and deliverables and milestones across programs.
+An overview of the connections between the agency's programs and the SFER is presented in Table 1-3 of the 2009 SFER - Volume I, Chapter 1.

-Figure 1-3.
+Figure 1-2.
 The District's annual performance management cycle.